GabiTulba/Timisoara-CTF-Finals-2018-Crypto-Write-up/README.md

 # Timisoara-CTF-Finals-2018-Crypto-Write-up
 ## Write-up for tasks Recap(250p) and Recess(350p)

 This was a 2 in one problem.
-We were given a copy of the code that was running on a netcat in which the flags were in some files flag1, respectively flag2:<br>
+We were given a copy of the code that was running on a server in which the flags were in some files flag1, respectively flag2:<br>
 ```python
 import signal
 import sys